riffomonas/RR_R25_2014/research_plan.md

 varying points.
 In addition, participants will receive a certificate indicating completion of the program.

-### Autotutorials
+The following are outlines for the starting point in the development of four autotutorials that seek to help microbiome researchers appreciate the limitations to reproducibility of data analysis in our discipline and gain the skills needed to overcome those limitations.
+As we develop, pilot, and assess the reactions to the autotutorials we will modify their content, style, and organization.

 **Autotutorial 1: The importance of reproducible research and its relevance to studying the human microbiome**

 * Rationale:

 * Incoming:
   * Knowledge: At least a general familiarity with scientific method and